Super-truite/il2_artillery_RC/README.md

 You can call the remote console directly using the binary executable available in the IL2 GB installation folder or you can also use discord if you use this tool: https://github.com/Super-truite/il2_discord_bot
 Before using on your mission, make sure you keep a copy of your mission!

+## Download
+Download the .zip file from : https://github.com/Super-truite/il2_artillery_RC/releases/tag/v0.1 Extract anywhere on the machine where you will edit your mission

 ## Configuration
 Set the path of your mission file in :  dist/config.ini